 Location: 13 Ayrshire Rd, Kulangoor

-Another famous big thing that has sat on the Sunshine Coast for many years that has sadly closed and gone into disrepair.
+A famous big thing that has sat on the Sunshine Coast for many years but has sadly closed and gone into disrepair.
 The Big Cow is still impressive, being five times the size of a normal cow.
-Sadly, you are no longer able to go inside but it’s still worth keeping on your tour of big things.
+You are no longer able to go inside but it’s still worth keeping on your tour of big things.

 Location: 76 Nambour Connection Road, Woombye